Cloufield/GWASTutorial/04_Data_QC/README.md

 Combined with the `--extract`, we can run:

-!!! info "How PLINK extimates IBD"
+!!! info "How PLINK estimates IBD"

     The prior probability of IBS sharing can be modeled as: